kristopolous/DRR/indycast.net/md/about.md

 The stack is Python 2.7 and SQLite 3.
 The audio library is written by hand (more below on why)

 Did you know these types of articles get better response rates in social media when you have a architecture diagram?
-So I drew this just for you!
+I drew this for so-called *"virality"*:

 <img id='arch' style='max-width:92%' src=images/indy-arch.png>